๐Ÿ“บMass Media and Society

 Digital Platform Giants

 These companies didn't start as media producers but became dominant forces in content distribution, advertising, and information access.
-Their business model—monetizing user data and attention—fundamentally differs from traditional media economics.
+Their business model, which monetizes user data and attention, fundamentally differs from traditional media economics.

 Alphabet (Google)

-• Gatekeeping power—Google Search determines what information users find, while YouTube hosts over 500 hours of video uploaded every minute, making algorithmic curation enormously influential
+Google's power is gatekeeping.
+Google Search determines what information users find, and YouTube hosts an enormous volume of video content, making algorithmic curation hugely influential over what people see and believe.

 Meta Platforms

-Compare: Alphabet vs. Meta—both dominate digital advertising and face regulatory scrutiny, but Google controls search and discovery (how you find content) while Meta controls social distribution (how content spreads through networks).
-Understanding this distinction matters for analyzing platform power.
+Compare: Alphabet vs. Meta.
+Both dominate digital advertising and face regulatory scrutiny, but Google controls search and discovery (how you find content) while Meta controls social distribution (how content spreads through networks).
+This distinction matters for analyzing different types of platform power.

 Quick Reference Table